 When a critical incident occurs, Vitae immediately mobilises the service manager who will assess your need and arrange an appropriate level of response.
 Generally within 2 to 4 hours, one of our 60 nationwide trauma responders will be on site working with your staff providing on-the-spot psychological first aid and assistance.
 They will continue to work with your business, providing follow-up counselling and on-site support as needed.
 All of Vitae’s Trauma Support team are trained and accredited to Australasian standard (CISM).

-More information about Vitae workshops to come soon.
+More information about Vitae CISM training to come soon.
 Dates for more courses are still to be confirmed.

 Information on 2023 Workshops

 Information on Vicarious Trauma